AiredaleDev/murakumo/README.md

-# Murakumo -- A Cyclone-Inspired, Region-Based Systems Language for the curious, motivated undergraduate/self-taught programmer.
+# Murakumo -- A Cyclone-Inspired, Region-Based Systems Language

-I might want to change the name of this, since the first result is a warship even though its literal meaning is "gathering clouds," which fits the weather theme.

 I conceived of this language both as a fun exercise in looking at this [old paper](https://www.cs.umd.edu/projects/cyclone/papers/cyclone-regions.pdf) and to make a Youtube tutorial series on compiler construction.

-Everything except the parser and some useful data structures are hand-written.
-I want to teach a curious viewer the basics of compiler construction, with a focus on optimization and code-generation, only mentioning enough type theory to make programming in the language nicer.
+I want to focus on optimization and code-generation, only mentioning enough type theory to make programming in the language nicer.
 If they want to learn LLVM, they can read Kaleidoscope as a starting point.

-I think in terms of video/blog post content, I think the most valuable thing would be to present certain *algorithms* as opposed to code, as well as my thought process for tricky parts.
+In terms of video/blog post content, I think the most valuable thing would be to present certain *algorithms* as opposed to code, as well as my thought process for tricky parts.
+I implement some parts, like the lexer, parser, and AST in an unorthodox way (at least for Rust) because I _think_ it will yield tigher bounds on performance.
+The lexer is guaranteed not to allocate anything other than the final `Vec` on the happy path and only allocate the string for the error on the failing path.
+The AST is built using slotmaps to get the compactness of an arena allocator with the memory re-use of a pool/malloc (AST rewrites often involve replacing nodes wholesale).

 ### Language Features